luanalouza/Project_PooP_with_graphical_user_interface/README.md

-Small program with  graphical interface can allow the user to store car data and save it automatically in a Excel file, During this process, I could practice some abilities  as encapsulation, abstraction, inheritance, class data structure and store objects in a list in Python
+Small program with  graphical interface can allow the user to store car data and save it automatically in a Excel file, During this process, I could practice some abilities  as encapsulation, abstraction, inheritance, class data structure and how to store objects in a list in Python

 ----------------------------------------------------------------------------------------------------------------------------------------------------